Electronic game

 An electronic game is a game that uses electronics to create an interactive system with which a player can play.
 Video games are the most common form today, and for this reason the two terms are often used interchangeably.
-There are other common forms of electronic game including handheld electronic games, standalone systems (e.g. pinball, slot machines, or electro-mechanical arcade games), and exclusively non-visual products (e.g. audio games).
+There are other common forms of electronic games, including handheld electronic games, standalone arcade game systems (e.g. electro-mechanical games, pinball, slot machines), and exclusively non-visual products (e.g. audio games).